colinabarry/game480-obsidian/2. Kanban/Sprint 5 (Sep 25-Oct 1).md

 - [ ] Write more Quests for future #colin
 - [ ] Implement a quest system that serves as a foundation to find machine resources. #colin
 - [ ] Implement basic villagers and dialogue. #austin #colin
-- [ ] Implement structure-building system that utilizes the resource system #colin #missed

 ## # To Review